gu-wei-x/vconfig/rust/core/web/actix_web/README.md

-# Use Variants in Active Web apps
+# Use Variants in Actix Web apps

 variants_actix_web is a wrap crate on variants which has macro and context to leverage variants in Actix Web apps.

-## Active web!
+## Actix web!

-Let's write first Active Web application leveraging Variants!
+Let's write first Actix Web application leveraging Variants!
 Start by creating a new binary-based Cargo project and changing into the new directory:

 ```sh